 Acknowledge any limitations or constraints encountered during the case study.
 Additionally, discuss any potential areas for future research or considerations that could be explored based on the findings.

 Example: “While the case study showcases impressive results, it’s essential to acknowledge the limited scope in evaluating long-term effects.
-Future research could delve deeper into the sustained impact of these strategies.”
+Future research could dive deeper into the sustained impact of these strategies.”

 Conclude the case study with a strong closing statement that summarizes the overall impact of the study.
 This could be a key takeaway, a call to action, or a reflection on the broader significance of the case.